-Do you love to spend time with family?
-A family reunion can be a great way to get to know everyone in your family a little bit better.
-But planning one can be overwhelming.
+Have you missed spending time with family?
+A family reunion can be a great way to get to reconnect, especially after a year when getting together was on the no-can-do list for so many families.
+There’s a lot of pent-up demand for time with extended family now.
+But planning a family reunion can be overwhelming.
 Read our reunion-tested tips to find out how you can have a stress-free family event.

-Vacation time is precious, but so is getting the whole family together.
-Our family get togethers have ranged from renting houses in East Hampton to getting a block of rooms at a beach resort within driving distance (with a reduced group rate!) to flying to the Caribbean.
+Vacation time is precious, but so is getting the whole family together, especially after a year of social distancing.
+Over the years, our family get togethers have ranged from renting houses in East Hampton to getting a block of rooms at a beach resort within driving distance (with a reduced group rate!) to flying to the Caribbean.

 Luckily, my siblings and I are closer in age and income.
 We tend to just share all the costs, not worrying if one family is bigger, or one brother drinks more.
 But the time to figure out how to split the costs is before you get the bills.

-For our purposes, house rentals, food and alcohol are shared.
-Activities like kayaking and stand up paddleboarding are paid by each family.
+For our purposes, house rentals, food and alcohol are equally shared expenses.
+Activities like kayaking and stand up paddleboarding are paid as-you-go by each family.

 Once we were all there, my other brother took charge of meals.
 It is good to have one person in charge, but make sure everyone takes food allergies, avoidances and preferences into account.
 If one of your children is now on a Paleo or Keto diet, be sure to make this known well in advance.
 You might have to keep reminding everyone, but you also want to keep your children happy and well fed.

 My millennial kids love to post on social media.
 Who am I kidding?
 We ALL post on social media.
 At our last reunion we airdropped photos at the end.
 You can also set up Dropbox or a shared Google folder to share family photos.
 Make sure to take plenty of group photos.
 Use the timer on your camera to ensure everyone’s smiling face.